 THE NATURAL AGING AND GRAYING OF TEAK FURNITURE OUTDOORS

-New teak furniture is a honey/brown color, the natural state of teak.
-It can often look polished.
+New teak furniture has a honey-brown color, the natural state of teak.
+It can often have a polished appearance.
 The polished appearance comes from the oil naturally occurring in the wood.
 The oil on the surface evaporates after a few days outdoors.
 It is the oil beneath the surface that gives the wood its durability.
-If teak furniture is allowed to age naturally outdoors, it will turn a beautiful silvery gray color.
-This process takes about 6 to 12 months, depending on how much UV light and how much rain the teak is exposed to.
+When teak furniture is allowed to age naturally outdoors, it takes on a beautiful silver-gray color.
+This process takes about 6 to 12 months, depending on the amount of UV light and rainfall the teak is exposed to.
 This graying process does not affect the integrity of the teak in any way.
-The aged character of teak suits any type of garden environment.
-It is popular with many because it is natural and virtually maintenance free.
+The aged character of teak suits any type of garden setting.
+It is popular with many because it is natural and virtually maintenance-free.

 Teak wood is a natural material.
 Therefore, fine cracks may appear in the end grain of components and then disappear again as weather conditions change.
 Such fine cracks are normal, especially in heavier parts such as arms and legs.
 They do not affect the lifespan or durability of your outdoor teak furniture.